InfernumDeus/Csharp-PokemonGO-battle-simulation/readme.md

 Setting `Battle_simulator.write_battle_log = true;` will make this program write in current folder `battle log.csv` with highly detailed log of simulated battles with each of 3 preset dodge tactics.

+# Recursive simulation

+I also made alternatime simulation algorithm in different branch.

+The concept is - every time when defender can use charged move simulation split in two timelines (one for used charge, two for not used).
+Every time battle ends in any timeline the result is added to `Battle_simulator.simulation_results`.
+With this data you can get realistic win chance and exact average result (use `Battle_simulator.show_average_result()`).

+It's pretty heavy and probably statistic algorithm will be more accurate.
+Just want to share this curious idea.

 # PS

 This chart might help you to understand how I defined time for dodges: